Artifacts and Schemas

 Starter kit from init

-.veritas/README.md.veritas/repo.adapter.json.veritas/policy-packs/default.policy-pack.json.veritas/team/default.team-profile.json.veritas/evidence/AGENTS.mdandCLAUDE.mdgovernance blocks
+.veritas/README.md.veritas/repo-map.json.veritas/repo-standards/default.repo-standards.json.veritas/authority/default.authority-settings.json.veritas/attestations/.veritas/evidence/AGENTS.mdandCLAUDE.mdgovernance blocks

-Evidence and eval capture
+Evidence and standards feedback capture

 Suggested wiring from apply